MellowTrix/GildedRose-Java-GIT-exercise/README.md

 for different products but also will have to create some changes in the main function for which it is important to avoid or resolve merge conflicts.
 The code is based on the Gilded Rose Refactoring Kata.
 It is used in the class of 2021 as well.

+# WHY?
+We forked this repo during our Project Management class to learn how to work with Git and GitHub.
+We will make small changes in this repo and the commit/push those changes with a useful commit message.

 # Gilded Rose Refactoring Kata

 This Kata was originally created by Terry Hughes (http://twitter.com/TerryHughes).
 It is already on GitHub [here](https://github.com/NotMyself/GildedRose).
 See also [Bobby Johnson's description of the kata](http://iamnotmyself.com/2011/02/13/refactor-this-the-gilded-rose-kata/).